Contributing Editors

 Francesco is also Affiliate Scholar at the Max Planck Institute for the History of Science in Berlin (Dept. I).
 He is member of the Nominating Committee of the History of Earth Sciences Society (HESS) and Co-editor (History of Science) of the journal Il Protagora.
 Among his previous positions, he was Mellon Fellow (2020) and Postdoctoral Fellow (2015-2016) at the University of Oklahoma, Visiting Fellow (2016) at MPIWG Berlin, and Research Fellow (2012, 2014) at the Linda Hall Library in Kansas City.
 He taught history of biology, history of geology, and history of medicine at the Universities of Milan and East Piedmont.

-Sophie Serra currently is a postdoctoral researcher in the ERC Project ALFA, lead by Matthieu Husson and hosted by the CNRS at the Paris Observatory-PSL.
-Within this project, she is working on the late 13th century and first generation 14th century Parisian astronomers, previous to the wide adoption of Alfonsine Astronomy across Europe, with a history of science, history of institutions and history of philosophy approach.
+Sophie Serra is currently a postdoc in the project «Reassessing Aristotelian Science » at the University of Gothenburg working with the P.I.
+Ana Maria Mora Marquez.
+She was previously a postdoctoral researcher in the ERC Project ALFA, lead by Matthieu Husson and hosted by the CNRS at the Paris Observatory-PSL where she worked on the late 13th century and first generation 14th century Parisian astronomers.
 She received her PhD in History of Philosophy from Paris Sorbonne Université in 2015 with a dissertation on an joint interpretation of Nicole Oresme’s intellectual and political projects throughout his career.
 And she also is a former student of the Ecole Normale Supérieure (Paris) where she graduated in 2010.
-She held various research and teaching positions in Medieval Philosophy and History of Science in several European institutions, cultivating her interest for both these fields she has a French CNU qualification for.
+She has held research and teaching positions in Medieval Philosophy and History of Science in several European institutions, cultivating her interest for both of these fields.
 Her research focuses on 13th and 14th century Latin and French Medieval Natural Philosophy, with a special interest for its meeting points with the Quadrivium, and the circulation of scientific knowledge during the Middle Ages.
 She is currently developing her research along an axis that deals with the notions of errors and corrections in Medieval sciences.
 She also is an associate researcher at SPHere (UMR 7219), a member of the European Society for the History of Science (EHSH), the Société Internationale pour l’Etude de la Philosophie Médiévale (SIEPM).
 She manages the website Pariscope Médiéval devoted to news announcements and Paris academic life in the Medieval Philosophy field, and she is special editor for French language source for the Isis CB.

 Chaokang Tai (Dutch Language Sources; term 2022-2024)